PNNL-CompBio/ion-mob-ms/docs/index.md

 <img src="Dashboard_Open_Image.png" width="800">

 ## Prepare to run
 You will need a series of files to start, depending on the workflow you want to run.
+A brief description of how to identify each file type is below.

 ## Select your Workflow